NahuelCostaCortez/personal-website/content/authors/admin/_index.md

 first_name: Nahuel
 email: ""
 ---
 As a PhD in computer science and researcher in artificial intelligence, I am passionate about making machines learn 🤖.
-I am currently working at the Metrology and Modeling Laboratory of the Department of Computer Science at the University of Oviedo, where I am also a professor.
+I am currently working at the Metrology and Modeling Laboratory of the Department of Computer Science at the University of Oviedo, where I am also a lecturer.
 My research focus is on developing models that enable system monitoring with a focus on making AI models more easily understandable to non-experts, ensuring that they are accessible to a wider audience.
 My goal is to make AI more transparent and accountable so that it can be used more effectively and responsibly in decision-making.
 Additionally, as an educator, I aim to spread my enthusiasm to my students and give them the tools they need to find and pursue their own goals.

 My current research interests are:
 - Prognosis & Health Management